aisingapore/TagUI/README.md

 ### STEPS DESCRIPTION
 - TA.Gui auto-waits for a webpage element to appear and interacts with it as soon as it appears
 - Element identifier can be auto-recorded using TA.Gui Chrome extension, or [found from web browser](https://help.surveygizmo.com/help/how-to-find-element-ids-to-use-with-javascript)
-- TA.Gui auto-selects provided identifier in this order - xpath, css, id, name, class, title, text(), aria-label
+- TA.Gui auto-selects provided identifier in this order - xpath, css, id, name, class, title, aria-label, text(), href

 Step|Parameters (separator in bold)|Purpose
 :---|:-----------------------------|:------